oboroc/oboroc.github.io/_posts/2016-10-27-sata-ssd-performance.md

 ![Samsung 840 EVO SSD with Marvell 1.2.0.1048_WIN10_WHQL x64 driver in second from the bottom PCIE slot](/img/2016-10-27-sata-ssd-performance-4.png)

-Sequential reads/writes are a bit slower when with default Microsoft Windows 10 x64 drivers, but random 4k reads are faster.
+Sequential reads/writes are a bit slower when with default Microsoft Windows 10 x64 drivers, but random 4k reads/writes are faster.